DonnyMarbles/DonnySwap/README.md

 Current features

 **FIREFOX USERS**
-If using multiple Web3 Wallets such as Phantom and Metamask, disable one and reload the page.
+If using multiple Web3 Wallets such as Phantom and Metamask, disable one, or update 'Default Wallet App' setting in Phantom from 'Always Ask' to 'Metamask'

     🔒Create LPs
     Create ERC-20 - ERC-20 LPs